PeterEriksson/dugb-3/README.md

 Full-stack web app for Call of Duty gamers.
 Design is inspired by Twitter.
 Welcome to your other home from Caldera/Verdansk.
 Post your thoughts, rank your teammates, view satistics + more.

-A hobby project built over a longer period of time.
-The project is created for educational purposes.
-It is only being used by a small group of users.
+Created as a hobby project for educational purposes only.
+This app is not affiliated with, endorsed by, or associated with Call of Duty or Activision."

 If you like it, please drop a star 🙂